 Estimated reading time: 7 minutes

 Everyone wants happiness, am I right?
 But what does it mean?
-For some people, it might mean being financially secure and never worrying about money again.
-For others, it might mean feeling fulfilled by your work and constantly reaching new levels of success.
-And for still others, it might simply mean feeling content and at peace with yourself.
+For some people, it means being financially secure and never worrying about money again.
+For others, it means feeling fulfilled by your work and constantly reaching new levels of success.
+And for still others, it simply means feeling content and at peace with yourself.

 Happiness is not always attainable.